This is a comment

 Strings

 The grammar supports the string type.
-Represented as a "
+Represented as a "-delimited string of

 characters, it is internally stored as a list of characters.
 For example: